rsyncOSX/RsyncOSX_archived/README.md

 RsyncOSX and RsyncUI are not developed to be easy to use synchronize and backup tools.
 The main purpose is to assist and ease the use of `rsync` to synchronize files on your Mac to remote FreeBSD and Linux servers or to a local attached disk.
 And of course restore files if required.

 The UI of RsyncOSX and RsyncUI can for users who dont know `rsync`, be difficult or complex to understand.
 The main objective is to ease the use of `rsync`, not teach macOS users how to use it.
 That is beyond the scope.
 Setting the wrong parameters to rsync can result in deleted data.
-And RsyncOSX nor RsyncUI will not stop you for doing so.
+RsyncOSX nor RsyncUI will not stop you for doing so.
 That is why it is very important to execute a simulated run (`--dry-run`) and inspect what happens before a real run.

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey**, you can use both GUI´s in parallell.